-As I mentioned above, Burns (in spite of the fact that Hackenschmidt, Sandow, and other strongmen trashed most or all of their opponents in wrestling) really only recommended light dumbbell work, bodyweight and isometric exercises, and Indian clubbell work for strength training.
-He thought that machines were completely pointless (in spite of the fact that the most popular machine at the time was a deadlift machine), and that the use of any dumbbell over 50 lbs resulted in "abnormal development" that led to overly hard musculature that would make wrestlers slow, ungainly, and would ultimately shorten their lives.
+As I mentioned above, Burns (although Hackenschmidt, Sandow, and other strongmen trashed most or all their opponents in wrestling) really only recommended light dumbbell work, bodyweight and isometric exercises, and Indian club bell work for strength training.
+He thought that machines were completely pointless (although the most popular machine at the time was a deadlift machine), and that the use of any dumbbell over 50 lbs. resulted in “abnormal development” that led to overly hard musculature that would make wrestlers slow, ungainly, and would ultimately shorten their lives.
 To illustrate his point, he mentioned that he easily defeated a grip specialist in wrestling, and that no professional ballplayer ever lifted weights.
 In short, even a guy like Farmer Burns could show his ass sometimes and be hideously, ridiculously wrong.

 In contrast, Hackenschmidt, who was also a very successful all-around wrestler, recommended six days a week of heavy lifting.
 For him, it was either lighter weights of rep work with full body workouts every day, up to six days a week, or ultra-heavy single lift sessions, on or two per day, with separate sessions of low-intensity cardio thrown in for good measure (Hackenschmidt).
 Had Hack followed that regimen and trained under Farmer Burns, who’s to know what he might have done in the pro wrestling world.
 If Snake Pit wrestlers out of Wigan, Lancashire like strongman/gymnast/700 lb no-warmup deadlifter Bert Assirati are any indication, combining the strength of a strongman with the ferocity and technical skill of catch wrestling will basically turn you into an unstoppable killing machine.

-In regards to diet, Farmer Burns had this to say:
+In regard to diet, Farmer Burns had this to say: